thomashoullier/bnd-pkg-merge/README.md

 possibly never be considered for insertion as packages.
 The performance impact is almost a division by 2 in execution time for our test case.
-It seems that implementing this change necessarily comes at the cost of adding an auxiliary array of booleans of length _L - 1_ to keep track of wheter new pairs are needed.
+It seems that implementing this change necessarily comes at the cost of adding an auxiliary array of booleans of length _L - 1_ to keep track of whether new pairs are needed.
 The cost is negligeable.